coppy-dev/android-sdk/README.md

 ## Ejecting

-If you no longer want to use Coppy and pay for it, you still can leave its SDK in your project.
-You don't need to make a huge app refactoring and replace all cases of using Coppy with hard-coded copy.
-Your copy will stay in the app for as long as you need to.
+If you no longer want to use Coppy and pay for it, you can still leave its SDK in your project.
+You don't need to make a huge app refactoring and replace all cases of using Coppy with the hard-coded copy.
+Your copy will stay in the app for as long as needed.